-Sports nutrition and dietary supplement products certified by Informed Protein undergo a rigorous protein supplement certification process, consisting of four stages:
+Sports nutrition and dietary supplement products certified by Informed Protein undergo a rigorous lab-tested protein supplement certification process, consisting of four stages:

 A comprehensive picture of the product is built up and reviewed to understand factors such as product branding and integrity, product variants, retail plans, product testing schedules, and manufacturing facilities.
 At this stage, the product formulations are reviewed in detail by experienced assessors to establish the types of protein used, the amount of protein included in the formulation, and protein levels on the packaging label.